Gruftikus/tes4ll/README.txt

 Version and changelog
 =====================
+Version 1 (2 Oct 2011):
-Version 1:    Initial version.
+              Initial version.

+Version 1.01 (9 Oct 2011):
-Version 1.01: 3GB flag for larger worldspaces,
+              3GB flag for larger worldspaces,
               Crash fixed which appeared when nif meshes were empty.

+Version 1.10 (12 Oct 2011):
-Version 1.10: Added option for the pedestals.
+              Added option for the pedestals.
               Re-calibrated the x,y-position of the bitmap.
               Removed distance keeper for the contour to the grid.

+Version 1.20 (15 Oct 2011):
-Version 1.20: Added option for the data files.
+              Added option for the data files.
               First data files for some segments (north of Weye, way to Cheydinhal)
               Data file for UL Rolling Hills.

-Version 1.21: Fixed bug in SetMaxPointsPerQuad.
+Version 1.21 (16 Oct 2011):
+              Fixed bug.

+Version 2.00 (30 Oct 2011):
-Version 2.00: Support for different wordspaces.
+              Support for different wordspaces.
               Call TESAnnwyn now internally.
               Support for flags.

+Version 2.10 (1 Nov 2011):
-Version 2.10: Added option for tri shapes.
+              Added option for tri shapes.

+Version 2.20 (6 Nov 2011):
-Version 2.20: Added wall remover (BreakAtGrid).
+              Added wall remover.

+Version 2.30 (22 Nov 2011):
-Version 2.30: Decreased memory usage by a factor of 2.
+              Decreased memory usage by a factor of 2.
               Decoupled "hardcoded" TESAnnwyn and moved its call to the batch file.
 Added TES4qLOD call to the list of commands.

+Version 3.00 (13 Jan 2012):
-Version 3.00: Changed a lot here and there to make tes4ll compatible
+              Changed a lot here and there to make tes4ll compatible with MPGUI.

-              with MPGUI.
+Version 3.01 (14 Jan 2012):

-Version 3.01: Fixed missing quotation marks stripping in
+              Fixed missing quotation marks stripping in
-              -installdirectory.
+              installdirectory.

+Version 3.10 (2 Feb 2012):
-Version 3.10: First release of the normal map version.
+              First release of the normal map version.

+Version 4.00 (29 Sep 2012):
-Version 4.00: Integration of Lightwaves TES4qLOD, and partly
+              Integration of Lightwaves TES4qLOD, and partly
               rewritten tes4ll.
 Got rid of the TESAnnwyn dependency.

+Version 4.10 (29 Dec 2012):
-Version 4.10: Added the feature to define polygons, and to stencil
+              Added the feature to define polygons, and to stencil polygons.
-              polygons.
 Added break lines.
 Made a lot of code cleanup.
               Improved the speed of the vertex placement by a factor of 5-10.
 Added a remover for hidden triangles.